 Gets a random number, or selects objects randomly from a collection.

-Gets Windows PowerShell components that are instrumented for tracing.
+Gets the Windows PowerShell components that are instrumented for tracing.

 Gets the extended type data in the current session.

-Gets the current UI culture settings in the operating system.
+Gets the current user interface (UI) culture settings in the operating system.

 Returns unique items from a sorted list.